Reason.fm Logo

 Trying to reduce that process to instant signals misses what makes audio work in the first place.

-Most listeners don’t jump between dozens of shows.
+Most listeners don't jump between dozens of shows.
 They settle into a small circle.
 Three, maybe five podcasts they trust and return to.
+Edison Research's data consistently shows the average weekly listener subscribes to about 5–8 shows, but actively listens to around 4 per week.
+That narrow rotation reinforces the loyalty loop.

 Episodes are rarely chosen at random.
 They're selected based on relevance, mood, or timing.
 Some are saved for later.
 Others are replayed.
 This is deliberate behavior, even if it feels casual.